CanonicalLtd/maas-docs/en/installconfig-checklist.md

 ## Software installation

-As explained [here][about-maas], the installation of MAAS consists of the installation of a rack controller and a region controller which, in turn, provide a multitude of services.
-Go ahead and [install MAAS][install-maas]!
+As explained in the [Introduction][about-maas], the installation of MAAS consists of the installation of a rack controller and a region controller which, in turn, provide a multitude of services.
+Go ahead and [install MAAS][maas-install]!

 ## Access the web UI